Look Up Free Cuyahoga County Public Records on Anyone

 5. Requesters can check the status of their request by emailing [email protected].

-Make an In-Person Request for Birth & Death Certificates
+Make an In-Person Request for Birth & Death Certificates (Retrieve Vital Records)

-Although the main office of the Ohio Department of Health does not offer in-person requests for birth and death certificates, local offices do provide the capability of making available this service.
-While most requests for these records are done online and sometimes by mail, Cuyahoga citizens unable to use these two methods can find the locations of the health district court to make their requests.
+While most requests for these records are done online and sometimes by mail, Cuyahoga citizens unable to use these two methods can find the locations of the health districts to make their requests.

 Any more queries and concerns can be directed via email to [email protected].